FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/community/pr.md

 **Before submitting a PR, run the following command to synchronize the latest official documents:**

-1. Pull the official document release-Latest documentation for 3 branches: git fetch upstream release-3
+1. Pull the latest document from the official document release-3 branch: git fetch upstream release-3

-2. Synchronize official document release-3 Branch the latest document to the local: git rebase update / release-3
+2. Synchronize the latest document of the official document release-3 branch to the local: git rebase update / release-3

    (Note: This step may have a conflict, if there is a conflict, please resolve the conflict, click the reference [conflict resolution](https://gitee.com/help/articles/4194))

-3. Push the synchronized document to your personal git repository: git push origin-f
+3. Push the synchronized document to your personal git repository: git push origin -f

 **Main commands for submitting personal documents**